The Fundamentals of Molecular Biology: An Introductory Guide

 The main techniques used in molecular biology include DNA sequencing, polymerase chain reaction (PCR), gel electrophoresis, cloning, and gene expression analysis.

 DNA sequencing is the process of determining the order of nucleotides (A, C, G, and T) in a DNA molecule.
-It is used to identify genetic variations and mutations that may be associated with diseases.
+Also, it is used to identify genetic variations and mutations that may be associated with diseases.

 PCR (polymerase chain reaction) is a technique used to amplify a specific DNA sequence.
 It involves the use of a DNA polymerase enzyme to make multiple copies of a DNA template.

 Scientists use gel electrophoresis as a technique to separate DNA, RNA, or proteins based on their size and charge.
-It involves the use of an electric field to move the molecules through a gel matrix.
+Moreover, it involves the use of an electric field to move the molecules through a gel matrix.

 Gene expression analysis is the study of how genes are turned on or off in different cells or tissues.
-It involves the measurement of mRNA levels using techniques such as microarrays or RNA sequencing.
+Also, it involves the measurement of mRNA levels using techniques such as microarrays or RNA sequencing.